arianvbb/PID-and-Fuzzy-logic-for-temperature-control/README.md

 ## 🚀Running the project

-1. Install the main.py, fuzzy.py and PID.py
+1. Install the main.py, furnace.py, fuzzy.py and PID.py
-2. Using an editor and Python installed you open all three in the same folder and then run the fuzzy or PID file depending on which control logic you wanna use.
+2. Using an editor and Python installed you open all three in the same folder and then run the main file.

 ## 🍿Video